fdev31/thot/README.md

 ## Bugs

-- uses subprocess to set camera settings
+- no easily accessible settings yet, need to edit code...
-- no release yet: may not work out of the box
+- no release yet: may not work out of the box, consider unstable
+- No good way to set camera settings yet
+- Not able to compute calibration data on itself
 - Exit of app not handled correctly (using ^C is quite mandatory after exit...)
-- Bad timings when using Python3